mpc-qt/mpc-qt/DOCS/ipc.md

 The *unpause* command unpauses the current playback.
 If nothing is being played, nothing happens.

-The *start* command requests that the currently selected item in the currently shown playlist is played.
-Acts in the same way as pressing the Enter key when the playlist window has focus.
+The *start* command requests that the currently active item in the currently shown playlist is played.
+This is not the currently highlighted item in the playlist, it is the bold aka active item.
+To make a item active using the mouse, double click it.

 The *stop* command stops the player.